 - Niskayuna $25.33 per $1,000

 - Clifton Park: $42.91 per $1,000

 Homeowners who meet certain eligibility requirements through the New York State School Tax Relief Program – STAR – can have a portion of their home’s assessed value exempt from school property taxes.
 Learn more about the STAR program

 Residents across New York State go to the polls on the third Tuesday each May to vote on the annual school budget and elect members to the Board of Education.
 The vote is held in the Niskayuna High School New Orchestra Room from 7 a.m. to 9 p.m.
 Voters must be 18 years old, United States citizens, and have resided in the district for at least 30 days prior to the vote.
-You do not need to be pre-registered in order to vote.
-Absentee ballot information is made available prior to the vote so that residents who are unable to vote in person for reasons of illness or disability or will be out of town can participate.
+You do not need to be pre-registered in order to vote, but personal identification may be requested at the polls.

 The Audit Committee & Financial Statements